inaz2/roputils/README.md

 * create: call Pattern.create()
 * offset: call Pattern.offset()
 * gadget: availability check for tiny gadgets
-* scan: search the binary chunk and disassemble from there
+* scan: grep the binary and disassemble from there
 * sc: output shellcode as hexstring
 * asm: x86 and x64 assembler/disassembler
 * objdump: disassemble with IDA-like annotations